khatrisahil1/openai-search/README.md

 # 🚀 OpenAI Search Scripts

 A small Python project demonstrating how to interact with the **OpenAI Chat Completions API**.
-It includes both a minimal internship deliverable and an enhanced CLI version with styling and token logging.
+It includes both a CLI version (minimal & enhanced) and a deployed App with token logging.

 ---